+- 9.1 A Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that it has sufficient Personnel with the competence, capabilities and commitment to ethical principles necessary to:

+- (a) perform Engagements in accordance with Professional Standards and applicable legal and regulatory requirements; and

+- (b) enable the Firm or Engagement Partners to issue reports that are appropriate in the circumstances.

-- 4.20 Personnel issues relevant to a Firm's policies and procedures related to human resources include, for example:
+- 9.2 Personnel issues relevant to a Firm's policies and procedures related to human resources include, for example:

-- · Recruitment.
+- Recruitment.

-- · Performance evaluation.
+- Performance evaluation.

 - Capabilities, including time to perform assignments.

 - Competence.

-- · Career development.
+- Career development.

 - Promotion.

 - Compensation.

 - The estimation of Personnel needs.